Chart Color Schemes

 Cultural Diversity

-Seventeen Mile Rocks, as per the census conducted on Tuesday 9 June 2020, exhibited higher cultural diversity compared to most local areas.
-16.1% of its residents spoke a language other than English at home, and 27.1% were born overseas.
-Christianity was the predominant religion, practiced by 52.5% of the population.
+Seventeen Mile Rocks had a higher level of cultural diversity than most nearby areas, with 16.1% of its residents speaking a language other than English at home and 27.1% born overseas.
+Christianity was the predominant religion in Seventeen Mile Rocks, accounting for 52.5% of the population.
+Notably, Judaism was slightly overrepresented, comprising 0.3% of the population compared to 0.2% across Greater Brisbane.

 Frequently Asked Questions - Diversity